 Deutsche Bank has a robust governance structure enabling it to operate within the clear parameters of its Compensation Strategy and Policy.
 DBIGB and its subsidiary companies are subject to the remuneration decisions made by the DB Group Management Board, which is supported by specific remuneration committee, the SECC.
-In line with their responsibilities, DB Group's control functions are involved in the design and application of the bank's remuneration systems and in determining the total amount of Variable Compensation ("VC").
-This includes assessing the impact of employees' behavior and the business-related risks, performance criteria, granting of remuneration and severances as well as ex-post risk adjustments.
+In line with their responsibilities, DB Group's control functions are involved in the design and application of the bank's remuneration systems, in the identification of MRTs and in determining the total amount of Variable Compensation ("VC").
+This includes assessing the impact of employees' behaviour and the business-related risks, performance criteria, granting of remuneration and severances as well as ex-post risk adjustments.

-Senior Executive Compensation Committee (SECC)
+Senior Executive Compensation Committee

 The SECC is a delegated committee established by the DB Group Management Board which has the mandate to develop sustainable compensation principles, to prepare recommendations on Total Compensation levels and to ensure appropriate compensation governance and oversight.
-The SECC establishes the Compensation and Benefits Strategy and Policy.
+The SECC establishes the Compensation and Benefits Strategy, Policy and corresponding guiding principles.
 Moreover, using quantitative and qualitative factors, the SECC assesses DB Group and divisional performance as a basis for compensation decisions and makes recommendations to the Management Board regarding the total amount of annual variable compensation and its allocation across business divisions and infrastructure functions.